5 Signs Your Security Log Management Software Needs an Upgrade

 That lack of interoperability slows down everything from investigations to reporting.
 It also prevents you from building automated, efficient workflows across your stack.

+Modern SIEM log software uses open APIs, modular architecture, and prebuilt integrations to fit into any environment.
 If connecting your tools feels like duct taping a puzzle together, your current setup is due for retirement.

 Simplify Log Management and Threat Detection with NetWitness® Logs